Four taken to hospital after battery catches fire during United flight

 “We thank our crew for their quick actions in prioritizing the safety of everyone on board the aircraft and we are making arrangements to get our customers to their destinations,” United said in a statement reported by ABC News.

+Anne-Marie Buckland, a passenger who was leaving San Diego after visiting her daughter, told KNSD that she was panicked when she saw the fire.

+“I was sitting in that panic and I grabbed the girl next to me and we just really held on to each other,” Ms Buckland said.
+“And, I realized how much my family means to me, how much my children mean to me.
+So, I just prayed and I have faith that God wants me to have a beautiful life and there’s a lot more of it to come so, that kept me good.”

-According to the FAA, lithium batteries, often used to power laptops, are prone to overheating and known to cause issues on planes.
+According to the FAA, lithium batteries, often used to power laptops, are prone to overheating and can emit toxic smoke.
 In December, a flight from Barbados to New York was forced to evacuate at John F. Kennedy Airport because of a smoking laptop, while another flight from California bound for Germany was forced to land in Chicago for a similar reason.

 The FAA said that there were 57 incidents in total involving lithium batteries on planes in 2022, which provides a measure of insight into why the FAA more strictly regulates how those batteries can be transported.